siberex/CADing/PiKVM_Case/README.md

 Both single-sided and double-sided versions are available.

+Recommended PCB thickness: from 1 to 1.2 mm.

 Single-sided version is also exported [in PDF format](./ATX_PCB/pdf_single_layer/back.pdf) for printing at home.

 Components are named to closely mimic [the original schematic](https://docs.pikvm.org/v1/v1_scheme.png).